-This Nutritionist-Approved Hack Makes My Oatmeal Taste Way Better
+This Dietitian-Approved Hack Makes My Oatmeal Taste Way Better

-It's a simple technique, and the whole cooking process is done in about ten minutes, so yes, it takes longer than throwing them in the microwave, but trust me, it's worth it.
+It's a simple technique, and the whole cooking process is done in about ten minutes.
+Yes, it does take longer than throwing them in the microwave, but trust me, it's worth it.
 If you're looking for ways to get excited about eating oatmeal in the morning (or trying to inspire your family to do so) creating a little more flavor is a good way to go about it.
 In fact, dietitians agree that it's one of the best breakfast foods around, and it can help reduce diabetes risk and promote weight loss if that's your goal.

-I simply set a heavy-bottom saucepan (like this one from Williams Sonoma) over medium-low heat.
-When it feels hot, add your oats to the dry pan and cook them, stirring often for about 2 minutes until you see them start to darken in color.
-They'll give off a toasty smell and turn golden in spots—that's where you want them.
+I simply set a heavy-bottom saucepan over medium-low heat.
+When it feels hot, add your oats to the dry pan and toast them, stirring often for about 2 minutes until you see them start to darken in color.
+They'll give off a toasty smell and turn golden in spots—that's right where you want them.
 After that, simply add your cooking liquid (I'm partial to a mixture of water and milk to add a little body and richness) and cook normally according the stovetop directions on the package.

-I think we can all agree that often oatmeal is just a carrier for other flavors, usually sugary ones like maple syrup, honey or brown sugar.
+I think we can all agree that often oatmeal is thought of as just a carrier for other flavors, usually higher sugar ones like maple syrup, honey or brown sugar.
 Toasting the oats before cooking creates a more pronounced flavor that, if you haven't tried yet, you'll probably really enjoy.
 The extra flavor helps me feel more satisfied so I don't need nearly as many toppings.
 But when it comes to toppings, I'm partial to chopped apples, toasted pecans and, yes, a drizzle of maple syrup.